andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 After, in the file **babel.config.js** from the src directory, he pointed to a plugin:

 ![pointing to a plugin in babel.config.js file](images/pointing-to-a-plugin-in-babel-config-js-file.png)

+In the error showed in the console before the fix he showed us that we can access a documentation link.